Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 : **Roles in User Preference vs Worksheet**
 Why did we use the user preference menu to change the role instead of the worksheet?
 The UI session and each worksheet have their own separate roles.
 The UI session role controls the elements you can see and acceess in the UI, whereas the worksheet role controls only the objects and actions you can access within the role.

-Notice that once you switch the UI session to the ACCOUNTADMIN role, new tabs are available under **Account**.
+Notice that once you switch the UI session to the ACCOUNTADMIN role, new tabs are available under **Admin**.

 #### Usage